justeattakeaway/pie/packages/tools/pie-icons-vue/README.md

 ### Tree shaking

-By using ES imports like `import { CalendarIcon } from '@justeattakeaway/pie-icons-vue'` with Webpack v4+ or Rollup, unused exports in this module will be automatically eliminated.
+By using ES imports like `import { IconCalendar } from '@justeattakeaway/pie-icons-vue'` with Webpack v4+ or Rollup, unused exports in this module will be automatically eliminated.

-If you can't use a tree-shaking compatible build tool, then you can use the per-file icons from the [`/icons`](https://unpkg.com/@justeattakeaway/pie-icons-vue/icons/) directory, e.g. `import CalendarIcon from '@justeattakeaway/pie-icons-vue/icons/CalendarIcon'`.
+If you can't use a tree-shaking compatible build tool, then you can use the per-file icons from the [`/icons`](https://unpkg.com/@justeattakeaway/pie-icons-vue/icons/) directory, e.g. `import IconCalendar from '@justeattakeaway/pie-icons-vue/icons/IconCalendar'`.

 ### Browser Support